juliacichosz/DelegationCalculator/README.md

 # DelegationCalculator
-Delegation calculator created as exercise for course on college.
+Delegation calculator created as exercise for Java classes on Jagiellonian University.
 Includes date and time management.

 ## Parameters:
 * *start* - begin of the delegation in format: *yyyy-mm-dd HH:MM timezone*